 Is the Council of Europe AI Framework Convention in force yet?

-Not yet as of 13 June 2026.
-It opened for signature on 5 September 2024; the EU ratified on 15 May 2026 and signatories include Japan (11 February 2025).
-It enters into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, have ratified.
-Until that threshold is confirmed met, it is signed and partly ratified but not yet binding in force.
+Not yet.
+It opened for signature on 5 September 2024 and enters into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, have ratified.
+That threshold has not been confirmed as met.
+Specific signature and ratification dates previously given here could not be read at the Council of Europe treaty office on 17 August 2026 and have been removed; check the treaty office list directly.

 What is the AIUC-1 standard and is it being used by AI insurers?

 AIUC-1 is described as the first security and reliability standard built specifically for AI agents, from the Artificial Intelligence Underwriting Company with input from Orrick, Stanford, the Cloud Security Alliance, MIT, and MITRE.
 It verifies agents across data protection, operational boundaries, attack resistance, and error prevention.
-AIUC was founded in 2024, backed by investors including Nat Friedman and Anthropic's Ben Mann; the first AIUC-1-backed policy was reported for ElevenLabs in February 2026, and vendors such as UiPath have certified.
+AIUC came out of stealth in July 2025 with a USD 15 million seed round led by Nat Friedman at NFDG.
+AIUC-1 comprises 51 requirements and 130 controls across six pillars.
+The first AIUC-1-backed policy was announced for ElevenLabs on 12 February 2026, with no carrier or reinsurer named at source.
 It sits alongside ISO/IEC 42001 and the NIST AI RMF as a voluntary benchmark underwriters reference.

 Do voluntary frameworks like ISO/IEC 42001 and the NIST AI RMF have deadlines?